gemfire/gemfire-developer-website/content/blog/calculating-the-size-of-a-gemfire-region/index.md

 lastmod: '2021-04-22'
 team:
 - Barry Oglesby
-title: Calculating the Size of an VMware GemFire Region
+title: Calculating the Size of a VMware GemFire Region
 type: blog
 ---